Playing in competitions at Trentham

 - Members don't have to pay with cash (or even remember to bring cash) on competition days.

-- There is no need for the clubhouse to even be open.
+- There is no need for the clubhouse to be open.

 - Competition payment can be made online using a variety of methods, including Paypal, Visa, Mastercard and direct bank deposit.
 If the clubhouse is open, credit payments can also be made at the finishing table using EFTPOS or cash.

-- There is no need for starters to sit at a table for hours taking payments and organising groups.
+- There is no need for starters to take payments and organise groups.

-- Competition start times are available for a much longer period of the day, from early morning until early afternoon.
+- Competition start times are available for a much longer period of the day, from 7am to 12.30pm.

-- The system is basically "self-service" and easier to administer than starters, cash boxes and rosters.
+- The system is "self-service" and easy to administer.

 Please note that the GolfOn competition credits system and OneGolf fulfil different functions and are not integrated.